unchartedsoftware/salt-core/README.md

 ## Getting Started

 Please note that this README represents an unreleased, bleeding-edge version of Salt.
-For up-to-date stable docs, please visit the [Salt website](http://uncharted.software/salt).
+For up-to-date stable docs, please navigate to the appropriate **release tag** or [visit the Salt website](http://uncharted.software/salt).

 ## Examples